SaiHaritha-Kancherla/Indigg_Quiz/README.md

 # Indigg_Quiz
-Frontend Challenge to create a quiz application
+Frontend Challenge given by INDIGG to create a quiz application